davidpallmann/hashnode-backups/ckxjjb3al03va46s14wrf6q1z.md

 # Amazon SNS: What is it, and why use It?

+> “The absence of a message sometimes is a presence of one.” ― Hasse Jerner

 [Amazon Simple Notification Service](https://aws.amazon.com/sns/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) (SNS) is a messaging service for connecting applications with other applications, or with people.
 AWS describes SNS as "a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication."

 # Publish-Subscribe Messaging